netneurolab/hansen_brainstemfc/README.md

 The [results](results/) folder contains some saved outputs from my scripts, including outputs for the community detection and dominance analysis.

 ## `manuscript`
-The [manuscript](manuscript/) folder contains the PDF of the preprint.
+The [manuscript](manuscript/) folder contains the PDF of the preprint and paper.